Koverse/documentation/docs/source/usageguide.rst

 ----------------------

 Data Set
-  A collection of 'records' managed by Koverse.
+  A set of records managed by Koverse.
-  These records may have been imported into Koverse from an external data 'Source' such as a relational database, a set of structured files such as CSV files or JSON or 'unstructured' files such as Microsoft Office documents in a remote file system such as an FTP server, or even a messages from a streaming source such network socket or a message queue.
+  These records may have been imported into Koverse from an external data source such as a relational database, a set of structured files such as CSV files or JSON or more unstructured files such as Microsoft Office documents in a remote file system such as an FTP server, or even a messages from a streaming source such network socket or a message queue.

 Record
   A set of one or more attributes.

 Attribute
-  Sometimes called a 'field' or a column.
+  Sometimes called a 'field' or a 'column'.
   A single attribute consists of a name and a value.
   For example, from a relational database we may import several rows from a table, each of which is stored as a record in Koverse.
   The individual columns of each row from the database table are the attributes of the record.